 Leading UX for an Agentic Sourcing Product from Zero to GA

-The new agentic experience grew revenue by double digit percentages, decreased average time to hire by seven days, and started to shift employer spend from manual sourcing to AI Sourcing.
+The new agentic experience grew revenue by double digit percentages, decreased average time to hire by six days, and started to shift employer spend from manual sourcing to automated sourcing.

 Product timeline: Alpha (November 2025) → SMB Beta (February 2026) → Enterprise Beta (March 2026) → GA (April and May 2026).